+Guy Bartle is a retired teacher, who still freelances as a programmer, systems analyst, web designer, database manager and spreadsheet builder.
 This shop provides a wealth of resources for teaching and learning Computing from Year 7 onwards with an emphasis on Programming, GCSE and AS/A Level.
-Included are resources for learning to program in Python for Year 7 onwards and interactive models for AS and A Level specifications: Data Structures, Data Sorts and Compilation.
+There are resources for learning to program in Python for Year 7 onwards and interactive models for AS and A Level specifications: Data Structures, Data Sorts and Compilation.
+There are also spreadsheet in

+Guy Bartle is a retired teacher, who still freelances as a programmer, systems analyst, web designer, database manager and spreadsheet builder.
 This shop provides a wealth of resources for teaching and learning Computing from Year 7 onwards with an emphasis on Programming, GCSE and AS/A Level.
-Included are resources for learning to program in Python for Year 7 onwards and interactive models for AS and A Level specifications: Data Structures, Data Sorts and Compilation.
+There are resources for learning to program in Python for Year 7 onwards and interactive models for AS and A Level specifications: Data Structures, Data Sorts and Compilation.
+There are also spreadsheet in

 This macro-enabled Excel spreadsheet contains three styles of simultaneous equation questions suitable for UK Key Stage 3 and GCSE sets or the equivalent.
 For each style, the ‘Generate questions’ button generates ten questions at a time.
 The solution to each question can be revealed individually by clicking the appropriate ‘Show answer’ button.